 What Is Trauma Bonding

 Trauma bonding is an exciting term that can be defined in many ways.
 One definition of trauma bonding is the strong, negative emotional ties between two people who have experienced something difficult or painful together.
 It’s not uncommon to hear phrases such as “no pain, no gain” when talking about trauma bonds.
 We will explore this idea and what it means for trauma bonds with our dualistic approach to trauma bonding- exploring both the good and bad sides.

-Signs of Trauma Bonding
+Trauma Bonding Signs

 Trauma bond survivors experience a wide range of emotions that are often difficult to cope with, such as shame or guilt.
 These feelings can lead to self-destructive behaviors like addiction or cutting themselves.
 Survivors also experience stress reactions in their day-to-day life while trauma bonded, including sleeping and eating properly during periods when traumatic memories do not directly confront them.

 One common sign is feeling emotionally dependent on one’s partner to meet all emotional needs without reciprocation from them doing so for you.
 This lack of reciprocity creates an imbalance within the relationship, resulting in resentment towards your partner even if they have done nothing wrong.

 Another common sign of trauma bonding is that you cannot live without your trauma bond, which usually results in fear of abandonment.
 It’s also not uncommon for trauma survivors to experience intrusive memories or dreams and other symptoms associated with PTSD and depression.

 Trauma Bonding With A Narcissist

 - They are often treated in ways where they feel less than human, experiencing verbal attacks, manipulation, or rage whenever it suits the perpetrator(s) needs.